-2) Place bowls of water around your home.
-You can float candles in them to make them decorative.
+- Place bowls of water around your home.
+You can float candles in them to add a decorative touch.

-3) Try drying some of your clothes, towels etc. by hanging them on coat hangers in doorways or over the shower rods.
-Not only will you save electricity, you will add moisture to your home.
+- Skip the appliance and try drying some of your clothes and towels by hanging them on coat hangers in doorways or over shower rods.
+Not only will you save electricity, you’ll add moisture to your home.

-4) Put houseplants around.
-Plants naturally add moisture to the air and keeping them well watered will help even more.
+- Bring in houseplants.
+They naturally add moisture to the air, and keeping them well-watered will help even more.

-5) When you cook on top of the stove, leave the lids off and allow the steam into the air.
+- When cooking on your stovetop, leave the lids off to allow the steam into the air.

-6) When you are baking in the oven, place a pot of water on top of the stove.
+- When baking food in the oven, place a pot of water on the stove top.
 The oven will warm the water in the pot to create a steady vapor.

-10) Open your dishwasher to dry your dishes and release the steam that is inside.
+- Open your dishwasher to dry your dishes and release the steam inside.

 When it comes to creating humidity in your home, these low-effort methods can make a big difference.
 But for a more powerful solution, MTB offers high-quality humidifiers, such as the Aprilaire® 800 Whole Home Humidifier.
 It connects directly to your furnace, and evenly distributes moisture throughout your home.
 Not only does a low-maintenance whole-home humidifier create a more pleasant environment, it can also save you money.
 Warm, humid air feels hotter than dry air because of the moisture it contains.
 And when the humidity in your home is at an ideal level, you can keep your heat at a lower setting and still feel comfortable.